f10atin9/sc-accessor/README.md

             operator: "In"
             values: ["owner1", "owner2"]
 ```
-You can create the pvc of csi-qingcloud in namespace which (have the key "app" label and the value in ["app1", "app2"]) **or** (have the key "owner" label and the value in ["owner1", "owner2"])
+You can create the PVC of csi-qingcloud in the following namespace: (have the key "app" label and the value in ["app1", "app2"]) **or** (have the key "owner" label and the value in ["owner1", "owner2"]).

-- Multiple rule in one FieldExpressions
+- Multiple rule in one `FieldExpressions`
 ```yaml
 apiVersion: storage.kubesphere.io/v1alpha1
 kind: Accessor